Vehari: History

+Vehari District was created in 1976 when it was separated from Multan District.

+During the era of the Indus Valley civilization, the area now comprising Vehari District was a fertile agricultural region with pockets of forest.
+In the Vedic period, the region saw the settlement and influence of various Indo-Aryan peoples, including the Abhiras, Kambojas, Daradas, Kaikayas, Madras, Pauravas, Yaudheyas, Malavas, and Kurus.

-Vehari district was created in 1976 when it was cut off from Multan district.
-Vehari District was an agricultural region with forests during the Indus Valley civilization.
-The Vedic period is characterized by Indo-Aryan.
-The Abhira / Ahir, Kambojas, Daradas, Kaikayas, Madras, Pauravas, Yaudheyas, Malavas and Kurus invaded, settled and ruled ancient Punjab region.
-After overrunning the Achaemenid Empire in 331 BCE, Alexander marched into present-day Punjab region with an army of 50,000.
-The Vehari was ruled by Maurya Empire, Indo-Greek kingdom, Kushan Empire, Gupta Empire, White Huns, Kushano-Hephthalites and the Turk and Hindu Shahi kingdoms.
+Following the conquest of the Achaemenid Empire in 331 BCE, Alexander the Great marched into the present-day Punjab region with an army of 50,000.
+Subsequently, the area was ruled by a succession of empires and kingdoms, including the Maurya Empire, Indo-Greek Kingdom, Kushan Empire, Gupta Empire, White Huns, Kushano-Hephthalites, and the Turk Shahi and Hindu Shahi dynasties.

-In 997 CE, Sultan Mahmud Ghaznavi, took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin.
-In 1005, he conquered the Shahis in Kabul and followed it by the conquests of Punjab region.
-The Delhi Sultanate and later Mughal Empire ruled the region.
+In 997 CE, Mahmud of Ghazni assumed control of the Ghaznavid dynasty, established by his father, Sebuktegin.
+In 1005 CE, Mahmud conquered the Hindu Shahi rulers in Kabul and subsequently extended his rule to the Punjab region.
+The area later came under the control of the Delhi Sultanate and then the Mughal Empire.

-After the decline of the Mughal Empire, the Sikhs invaded and occupied Vehari District.
-During the period of British rule, Vehari district increased in population and importance.
+After the decline of the Mughals, the region was occupied by the Sikh Empire.
+Under the British Raj, Vehari saw an increase in population and agricultural development.